codeforamerica/honeycrisp-gem/README.md

     @import 'things_to_import'
     ```

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You must install Chromedriver to run tests; on MacOS with Homebrew, run `brew bundle install`

 Run `bin/rails s` to start a webserver with a test app that has the engine mounted, then visit `http://localhost:3000`.

+### Overriding this gem locally in another project

-If the gem is being used in another project's Gemfile, the source can be locally overridden within the other project's Gemfile by running `bundle config local.cfa-styleguide /path/to/cfa-styleguide-gem`, and undone with `bundle config --delete local.cfa-styleguide`
+If the gem is being used in another project's Gemfile, the source can be locally overridden within the other project's Gemfile in two ways:

+1. Change the bundler configuration to use the local gem repository

+    In the terminal, run `bundle config local.cfa-styleguide /path/to/cfa-styleguide-gem`

     To install this gem onto your local machine, run `bundle exec rake install`.

+    When finished with development, remove this configuration by running `bundle config --delete local.cfa-styleguide` and `bundle install`

+1. Change your Gemfile to point to the local gem repository

+    Alternatively, you can change host project's `Gemfile` to point to a local copy of this repository.
+For example, changing:

+    ```
+    gem 'cfa-styleguide', '~> 0.7', github: 'codeforamerica/cfa-styleguide-gem'
+    ```
+    to
+    ```
+    gem 'cfa-styleguide', '~> 0.7', path: '../cfa-styleguide-gem'
+    ```

+    where `../cfa-styleguide-gem` is the path (relative or absolute) to this repo on the local filesystem.

+    After updating the `Gemfile` with these changes, you will need to run `bundle install`.

+    When finish, just revert the Gemfile to the original version and `bundle install` again.

 ### Running tests